nealrobbins/liferay-docs/discover/commerce/articles/09-storefront/02-category-detail-page.markdown

 +$$$

 **Note:** The commerce category navigation widget needs to be configured to link to the category page.
-Once the widget is on a page, open it's *Configuration* dialog.
+Once the widget is on a page, open its *Configuration* dialog.
 From the *Vocabulary* drop-down, select the vocabulary that contains your product category tree.
 See
 [Product Categories](web/liferay-emporio/documentation/-/knowledge_base/7-1/product-categories)